A Primer on Security of Quantum Computing Hardware: Defense mechanisms

-The authors in ~\cite{upadhyay2022robust} propose an attack model where less-trusted vendors may manipulate the results or parameters of quantum circuits, leading to subpar solutions or increased costs.
-They have modeled and simulated adversarial tampering of input parameters and measurement outcomes on an exemplary hybrid quantum classical algorithm namely, Quantum Approximate Optimization Algorithm (QAOA).
-As countermeasures, they propose several solutions.
-First, they suggest distributing the computation among multiple available hardware, including a mix of trusted and untrusted devices or multiple untrusted hardware from various vendors.
+An attack model where less-trusted vendors may manipulate the results or parameters of quantum circuits, leading to subpar solutions or increased costs, has been proposed in \cite{upadhyay2022robust}.
+Adversarial tampering of input parameters and measurement outcomes on an exemplary hybrid quantum classical algorithm, namely, QAOA, has been modeled and simulated.
+Several countermeasures have been proposed.
+First, the distribution of computation among multiple available hardware, including a mix of trusted and untrusted devices or multiple untrusted hardware from various vendors, has been suggested.
 By combining the results from each hardware and iteration, the user can obtain the probability distribution of the solution space.
-Second, the authors propose an intelligent, run-adaptive iteration distribution to differentiate between trusted and untrusted hardware and allocate more iterations to the trusted hardware to improve computation quality.
-Third, the authors propose re-initializing the parameters for the hybrid quantum-classical algorithm QAOA after a few initial iterations to counteract any errors introduced by the adversary during the early stages of the computation.
-In their chosen performance metrics, they report a maximum improvement of $\approx$30\% using their proposed heuristics.
+Second, an intelligent, run-adaptive iteration distribution to differentiate between trusted and untrusted hardware and allocate more iterations to the trusted hardware to improve computation quality has been proposed.
+Third, the re-initialization of the parameters for the hybrid quantum-classical algorithm QAOA after a few initial iterations to counteract any errors introduced by the adversary during the early stages of the computation has been proposed.
+In their chosen performance metrics, a maximum improvement of $\approx$30\% using their proposed heuristics has been reported.